 When a mother black bear leads her cubs away from a den, her usual destination is a big tree where the cubs can take refuge from danger.
-Around Ely MN, that tree is typically a white pine over 21 inches in diameter.
-A mother may pass by thousands of other trees to reach a big white pine where she will rake a bed at the base for herself and the cubs.
+That tree is typically a white pine over 21 inches in diameter.
+A mother may pass by many other trees to reach a big pine where she will rake a bed at the base for herself and the cubs.
 She seems to know where each big white pine is in her territory.
 Big white pines have strong, rough bark cubs can safely climb.
 Their needles give shade, and the branches are strong enough to hold whole families if need be.
 Mothers leave their cubs at these “baby-sitter” trees and forage nearby, occasionally up to two miles away.
 The cubs sleep hidden in the crowns or play around the base, ready to climb at any hint of danger.
 If disturbed, they may remain quiet up the tree or yell in distress, bringing mothers running, grunting with concern.
 Mothers with cubs continue to seek out the safety of big white pines throughout spring and summer, making 92 percent of their beds at the bases of them (Ely MN.).
 Other bears give more consideration to comfort, shade, and water than to the security of white pines.

 Dealing with Water in the Den.
 Water in dens is a problem, especially for mothers with cubs.
 Newborn cubs that are too young to walk in January, February, or early March can be killed from exposure or drowning if there is an early melt or hard rain.
 By mid-March, cubs have enough fur and mobility to deal with wetness with help from their mothers.
 Some cubs take refuge on their mothers’ backs.
 Sometimes, the whole family can find a drier spot in the den.
 Melt water that drips on cubs is licked off by the mothers.If a den is flooded, mothers sometimes evacuate the cubs by carrying them in their mouths, one at a time, where snow is too deep for the cubs to walk.
 Other families have moved outside until their dens dried out and then moved back inside.Female 320 found a different solution when melt water soaked the floor of her den in a cave near Ely on March 12-15, 1973.
 She bit branches off spruce saplings and brought them into the den to raise herself and her three cubs above the water.During a thaw in March 2007, water seeped into 6-year-old June’s den.
 She moved her cubs to a bed on top of the den and licked them dry.
 The family remained in this bed for a week.
 They returned to the den when cold weather returned.